 All members of staff have a personal responsibility for the successful prevention of slavery and human trafficking, with the Procurement Department taking lead responsibility for compliance in the supply chain.

-The Trust is a major provider of mental health, intellectual disability and community healthcare services for the people of Nottinghamshire, seeing about 190,000 people every year.
+The Trust is a major provider of mental health, physical health, intellectual disability and community healthcare services for the people of Nottinghamshire, seeing about 190,000 people every year.

 We have an annual budget/income of over £449 million.
 With that we provide services across the county for people with mental health needs, with needs relating to drug or alcohol dependency, mental and physical health services for people with intellectual disabilities and community physical healthcare.
 We also provide secure mental health services.